tardate/LittleArduinoProjects/Electronics101/FM/TEA5767/README.md

 ### TEA5767 Module

 The TEA5767 chip itself is a 40-pin package.
-I have it mounted on a module board with most of the required supporting components.
+The module I have has the chip mounted on a small PCB with most of the required supporting components.
 It exposes only 10 pins:

 | Pin | Name    | Description                                  |